jgoulah/mastering-failure/oscon2015.md

 # Operability Reviews

-Understand how could the system break, how will we know, and how will we react?
+understand how the system could break, how we will know, and how we will react

 ---

 # When do we do operability reviews?

 - after architecture reviews in the product lifecycle, generally right before launch
-- when we need to gain increased confidence for launch due to the the technology, product, or communication choices being risky
+- when we need to gain increased confidence for launch due to the technology, product, or communication choices being risky
 - if there's a chance you'd surprise teams that operate the software

 ---